Haven-Rau/Pokemon_Catching_Adventure/README.md

 However, when this menu appears when the capture count is 0, it's slightly adjar considering there's no option 2, only options 1 & 3.
 I could fix this by switching option 2 and 3, but having the option "View Pokedex" after the option to "Exit Game" sounds strager.
 So, this menu is a working progress.

 ### The Ending
 After a third capture, the game is successfuly completed, rewaring the player with a special message from professor Oak and vistory music from the original games.
-Once the game is complete, the player still has the opportunity to encounter and capture more pokemon to add to their pokedex.
+Once the game is complete, the player still has the opportunity to encounter and capture more Pokémon to add to their pokedex.
 No additional dialogue exists beyond the 3 main captures, however.